FengTaoSMU/MOBFinder/README.md

 | non-mob_score | Score of Non-mob |

 ## MOB typing for plasmid metagenomic bins
+For plasmid metagenomic bins, MOBFinder requires two input files: a FASTA file containing the plasmid fragments and a meta table that records the mapping between plasmid fragment IDs and bin IDs.
+The output results are similar to the output of plasmid fragments.
+The first column is plasmid bin’s id.
+The second column is the predicted MOB class of plasmid bins.
+The other columns were MOB scores of different MOB categories produced by MOBFinder.
+Here, the input fasta file is [test_bin.fa](testdata/test_bin.fa), and the input meta table is [test.tsv](testdata/test.tsv)
 ```
 # input: a fasta file contains plasmid fragments and a meta table that records the mapping between plasmid fragment IDs and bin IDs.
 % python3 MOBFinder_bin.py -i ./testdata/test_bin.fa -b ./testdata/test.tsv -o .